 A note to readers:

-Clicking the book titles here will take you to a convenient list of links to all ebook stores where the title is available.
+Clicking the book titles under each cover will take you to a convenient list of links to all ebook stores where said title is available.
 Many are now free, some are not.

 Links to buy paperback copies can be found under each description.
 Paperbacks are not free, but are reasonably priced.